androng/JobMatchAI/README.md

    ```bash
    npm install
    ```
-1. Make a copy of this Google Spreadsheet and delete all the rows https://docs.google.com/spreadsheets/d/1x1e6GtfTl7LYh65MhVQtKApvwfsIdhXpFGPmXd57C8c/edit?gid=1330056534#gid=1330056534 The columns in the spreadsheet are:
+1. Make a copy of this Google Spreadsheet and delete all the rows https://docs.google.com/spreadsheets/d/1x1e6GtfTl7LYh65MhVQtKApvwfsIdhXpFGPmXd57C8c/edit?gid=1330056534#gid=1330056534 In case the link is dead, the the columns in the spreadsheet are:
    - Job Title
    - Company
    - Location